Unity-Technologies/ml-agents/docs/Custom-SideChannels.md

 }
 ```

-Once we have defined our custom side channel class, we need to ensure that it is instantiated and registered.
-This can typically be done wherever the logic of the side channel makes sense to be associated, for example on a monobehavior object that might need to access data from the side channel.
-Here we show a simple MonoBehavior object which instantiates and registeres the new side channel.
-If you have not done it already, make sure that the monobehavior which registers the side channel is connected to a gameobject which will be live in your Unity scene.
+Once we have defined our custom side channel class, we need to ensure that it is
+instantiated and registered.
+This can typically be done wherever the logic of
+the side channel makes sense to be associated, for example on a MonoBehaviour
+object that might need to access data from the side channel.
+Here we show a
+simple MonoBehaviour object which instantiates and registeres the new side
+channel.
+If you have not done it already, make sure that the MonoBehaviour
+which registers the side channel is attached to a gameobject which will
+be live in your Unity scene.

 ```csharp
 using UnityEngine;